chrys-exaucet/Real-Time-Face-Recognition/README.md

   If you move the file elsewhere or change its name, please modify the logo private property inside the UserInterface.mlapp accordingly.

-                           6. Ressourceful-Links

-  Helps you dig deeper the topic and technologies used.

-                           7. FaceApp-Team.jpg

-  The set of contributors to the project.
-Want to be one of them?
-Send a pull request, signal an isssue of a new feature you want!

                           Any trouble or insight?
 Feel free to open an issue.